SIDN/spinsite/www-spin/content/about/basics.md

 SPIN also visualises traffic flows so that the user can see what is happening on the network.

-We released the SPIN software as open source based on [OpenWRT <i class='fa fa-link'></i>](https://openwrt.org/ "OpenWRT website"), so that anyone with the proper set of skills can compile and install it.
+We released the SPIN software as open source based on [OpenWRT](https://openwrt.org/ "OpenWRT website"), so that anyone with the proper set of skills can compile and install it.
 We also publish our results so the community can benefit from our experiences.

 #### Overview